 Manual corrections to other S-100 products are entered in the same way as manual chart corrections.
 They are not visually distinguished from manual chart corrections.
 However, for portrayal purposes they are treated as part of the appropriate product data rather than the S-101 data and are displayed or removed from the display along with the appropriate viewing groups from the relevant S-100 product.

-I
+Automatic Updates